findingsimple/simple/README.md

-# About Base
+# About Finding Simple Theme

-Base is a starter theme for WordPress maintained by FindingSimple.
-Acts as a great baseline, you just have to add your own toppings.
+Theme for http://findingsimple.com/.
+Based on Finding Simple Base.

 # Installation

-Copy base theme folder (renamed as desired) to the WordPress theme directory as per any other theme.
+Copy Finding Simple theme folder to the WordPress theme directory as per any other theme.

-# Usage

-* Global find and replace "base" in php files in root directory.
-* Edit functions.php comments to suit your needs